-Environmental indicators include data from a number of material joint ventures that ArcelorMittal has operational control of.
+Environmental indicators only include data from material joint ventures of which ArcelorMittal has operational control, which only includes Peña Colorada.
 This reflects the guidance of the GHG protocol, which ArcelorMittal aims to align with, following a full review of joint ventures in 2022.